-In December 2012, in accordance with the terms of the Hawler PSC, Forza Petroleum and the KRG agreed to extend the original boundaries of the Hawler license area by $111 \text{ km}^2$ , increasing the initial exploration area to $1,643 \text{ km}^2$ .
+In December 2012, in accordance with the terms of the Hawler PSC, Forza Petroleum and the KRG agreed to extend the original boundaries of the Hawler license area by 111 km2, increasing the initial exploration area to 1,643 km2.

-A first declaration of commercial discovery was submitted to the KRG on February 25, 2014, which commenced a development period of 20 years.
-Contemporaneously with this submission, and in agreement with the KRG, the Corporation relinquished 855 km of the license area.
-The Hawler license area now consists of four production areas referred to as Ain Al Safra (220 km), Banan (211 km), Demir Dagh (197 km) and Zey Gawra (160 km).
-The revised field development plan for the Hawler license area, submitted to the KRG in June 2019, contemplates development of all four production areas.
+A declaration of commercial discovery was submitted to the KRG on February 25, 2014, which commenced a development period of 20 years.
+Contemporaneously with this submission, and in agreement with the KRG, the Corporation relinquished 855 km2 of the license area.
+The Hawler license area constitutes a single production area and consists of four fields referred to as Ain Al Safra (220 km2), Banan (211 km2), Demir Dagh (197 km2) and Zey Gawra (160 km2).
+The revised field development plan for the Hawler license area, submitted to the KRG in June 2019, contemplates development of all four fields.

-The 15% participating interest held since 2008 by the Korean National Oil Corporation was re-acquired by the KRG on October 2, 2019.
+The 15% working interest held since 2008 by the Korean National Oil Corporation was re-acquired by the KRG on October 2, 2019.

 In 2020, in connection with the change of control of Forza Petroleum's interest in the Hawler license area, Forza Petroleum agreed to amend certain terms of the PSC governing the Hawler license area effective at July 1, 2020.
-Specifically, Forza Petroleum agreed to a 22% reduction in the cost pool related to its interest and to finance all costs attributed to the 35% interest it does not own for the duration of the development period and without a cap on such financing facility.
+Specifically, Forza Petroleum agreed to a 22% reduction in the cost pool related to its interest and to finance all costs attributed to the 35% interest held by the KRG for the duration of the development period and without a cap on such financing facility.
 Previously, Forza Petroleum had contracted to finance only the costs attributable to a 20% interest held by the KRG in the license, to a maximum of \$300 million.
 The Ministry of Natural Resources has agreed to waive any rights it has to perform an audit on costs incurred prior to January 1, 2021.